Suicide in the Wildland Fire Service

 Suicide Prevention, Intervention and Postvention

+Prevention, Intervention, and Postvention (PIP) are the three areas of focus when working in the area of suicide.
+They can be understood as the before, during, and after experiences of thoughts of suicide, attempts, or death.
 Suicide Intervention is a direct effort to prevent a person or persons from attempting to take their own life or lives intentionally.
 Suicide intervention is the most frequent mental health emergency.
-The goal of crisis intervention in this case is to mitigate the suicidal behavior and keep the individual alive so that a stable state can be reached and alternatives to suicide can be explored.
+The goal of crisis intervention, in this case, is to mitigate the suicidal behavior, keep the individual alive, and reach a state of stability.
 In other words, the goal is to help the individual(s) reduce distress and survive the crisis.

 Notice: This informational website is not intended as a crisis response or hotline.
 Local crisis hotline numbers can be found in the front of your local phone book or call 911.